happyren/happyren/README.md

 **`Digital Ranger Hammer My Way Through Problem`**

-I'm a Full Stack Developer based in Melbourne, with almost 3 years of professional experience contracting with major Australian owned companies.
-I inherit legacy code and build stuff from ground up.
+I'm a Full Stack Developer based in Melbourne, with almost 3 years of professional experience contracting.
+I inherit legacy code and build stuff from scratch, rectify the wrongs and build my own wrongs.

 Coding to me, is merely a tool to address the how after knowing the what and why.